-Movement 20 Why How Time Closure & Farewell It is important to celebrate what has been gone through and As facilitator thank the students for their participation and their interest in the workshop and the topic, hoping that they take something valuable and useful from the day and wish them all the best 3 mins [ throughout the workshop and to you will not be involved in with the implementation of their chosen projects in coming weeks (if you are an external facilitator you will not be involved in the implementation of the projects).
-Full Day 17 HIVES in Sa end with a joyful and positive note at the end of the eventful day.
+Novement 20 Why How Time Closure & Farewell It is important to celebrate what has been gone through and what has been achieved As facilitator thank the students for their participation and their interest in the workshop and the topic, hoping that they take something valuable and useful from the day and wish them all the best with the implementation of their chosen projects in coming weeks (if you are an external facilitator 3 mins throughout the workshop and to Full Day note at the end of the eventful And last but not least encourage them to tell others about the SDG and get them involved to become active and make them reality.
+2 ŕ For a relaxing and lightheaded end for the workshop play some music and ask the students to move around as they wish.
+Music Suggestion: We Love the SDG by Alan Atkission - LINK Half Day or "Tell Everybody The Global Goals" - LINK losure & losure & arewell has been gone through and what has been achieved throughout the workshop and to end with a joyful and positive It is important to celebrate what has been gone through and what has been achieved throughout the workshop and to end with a joyful and positive note at the end of the eventful day.
+As facilitator thank the students for their participation and their interest in the workshop and the topic, hoping that they take something valuable and useful from the day and wish them all the best with the implementation of their chosen projects in coming weeks (if you are an external facilitator you will not be involved in the implementation of the projects).
 And last but not least encourage them to tell others about the SDG and get them involved to become active and make them reality.
-No Service Ser For a relaxing and lightheaded end for the workshop play some music and ask the students to move around as they wish.
-Music Suggestion: We Love the SDG by Alan Atkission - LINK Half Day 18 or 7 "Tell Everybody The Global Goals" - LINK
+For a relaxing and lightheaded end for the workshop play some music and ask the students to move around as they wish.
+Music Suggestion: We Love the SDG by Alan Atkission - or